Inferring the Langevin Equation with Uncertainty via Bayesian Neural Networks: Summary and discussions

 Let us explore additional dimensions where our method can demonstrate its versatility.
 Examining the Hodgkin--Huxley model (Fig.~\ref{fig4}), we highlight LBN's ability to replicate the critical behavior of the HH model across various $I_{\rm ext}$, even though the corresponding dynamics were not encountered during the training procedure.
 Particularly, the critical behaviors of $\langle \dot{S} \rangle$ and other thermodynamic quantities in nonequilibrium systems have been investigated in previous works~\cite{ge2009thermodynamic, tome2012entropy, zhang2016critical, seara2021irreversibility}, and it has been suggested that $\langle \dot{S} \rangle$ can be used as a warning signal for predicting nonequilibrium phase transitions~\cite{yan2023thermodynamic}.
 In this context, our method serves to statistically analyze thermodynamic and dynamical behaviors.
 This enables us to anticipate whether and when critical transitions occur beyond the training range while monitoring the uncertainties in their predictions.
 An additional noteworthy facet is demonstrated in the Brownian Carnot engine (refer to Fig.~\ref{fig6}), where LBN showed an additional ability in terms of trajectory data augmentation.
 By generating trajectories via the trained Langevin equation, such augmentation can elucidate dynamical averaged patterns and thermodynamic statistics, including the tails of efficiency distributions.

 We anticipate the broad use of LBN in modeling the complex behaviors of living organisms, climate dynamics, financial data trends, and the design of efficient nanodevices.
 While this paper covers compelling aspects of our methodology, intriguing avenues remain for future exploration.
-We assumed that the stochastic noise is a Gaussian white noise according to the central limit theorem; however, this theorem is often not fulfilled in reality, resulting in many biological systems exhibiting a power-law behavior of mean square displacement.
-Several mathematical models have been proposed to describe these systems, and efforts have been made to classify which models best describe the given data~\cite{metzler2014anomalous, munozgil2021objective, seckler2022bayesian}.
+We assumed that the stochastic noise is a Gaussian white noise according to the central limit theorem; however, this theorem is often not fulfilled in reality, resulting in many biological systems exhibiting a power-law behavior of mean square displacement, known as anomalous diffusion.
+Several mathematical models have been proposed to describe these systems~\cite{yonkeu2020can, baral2024stochastically, goswami2024anomalous}, and efforts have been made to classify which models best describe the given data~\cite{metzler2014anomalous, munozgil2021objective, seckler2022bayesian}.
 Therefore, integrating these efforts on anomalous diffusion with our approach would be an interesting extension of our method.
-Similarly, delving into the dynamics of non-Markovian systems through neural network--based methods poses another fascinating challenge.
+Similarly, delving into the dynamics of non-Markovian systems through neural network-based methods poses another fascinating challenge.
 Another practical consideration is the issue of variable sampling rates due to missing data; this is commonly resolved by performing linear interpolation between two far points in time, which may potentially lead to incorrect predictions.
 Extending LBN to address this issue by incorporating time-step information into the input state could offer a valuable improvement.
 As in this case, by assigning different data labels or providing more information to the input state, various extensions of our method can be readily developed.
-Note that one can also extend our method with other Bayesian neural network architectures or different implementations such as SWAG~\cite{maddox2019simple}, MC-dropout~\cite{gal2016dropout}, etc., which may further improve performance.
+Note that one can also extend our method with other Bayesian neural network architectures or different implementations such as MC-dropout~\cite{gal2016dropout}, SWAG~\cite{maddox2019simple}, etc., which may further improve performance and obtain more reliable uncertainty estimates (plese refer to \ref{sec:ApendixB1}).